PinewoodPip/PinewoodPip.github.io/stuff/_posts/2019-09-13-awesome-soccer.md

 ---

 *Note: mobile devices are not supported; the game won't work on them.*
+*Note 2: only works on Google Chrome for now, sorry.
+We'll try to fix it on other browsers when we release the combat update.*

 ### A simple soccer simulation game which aims to streamline matches through abstraction to create exciting gameplay where everyone, even losers, are winners.